 So to hook up there, anything connected to computer and visible as serial port on TTL levels can be used.
 Physical serial port with MAX232-like converter, USB-Serial adapter, Arduino board, dead badger... ok, the last one is incompatible with TTL signals :).

 To connect through it, I used an Arduino Uno board because it works well as USB_RS232 converter (contrary to Prolific ones which tend to fail in longer transmissions).
 I removed the AVR chip and connected pins 0 and 1 to first two, and GND to the last pin in connector.
+The only thing to remember is to cross the Rx-Tx lines to make Rx connect with Tx and Tx with Rx (in Arduino, it's the converter's Tx and Rx, NOT AVR's).
 That's all.

 |Monitor, notebook and test picture generator, on the rear, the Arduino Uno board.||Rear of the display showing the drill and connection to Arduino module.|

 The software, called WinDAS, is in fact an early, unstable and incomplete version, and is probably not an official program but a result of some kind of quick reverse engineering - I highly doubt that any company would use such unstable software in production.
 There is no complete "install" version - the original release's website recommended to assemble own distribution using dlls found in the Internet.
 Text only briefly corresponds to actions and some toolbar buttons are not connected to their functions.
 The program's engine is executing procedures on monitor's microcontroller which correspond to different settings.
 Suddenly, the procedures are made very well.